worthpointlabs/terratest/examples/terraform-aws-example/README.md

 automated tests for this module.

 Note that the EC2 Instance in this module doesn't actually do anything; it just runs a Vanilla Ubuntu 16.04 AMI for demonstration purposes.
-For slightly more complicated, real-world examples of a Terraform modules, see [terraform-http-example](/examples/terraform-http-example) and [terraform-ssh-example](/examples/terraform-ssh-example).
+For slightly more complicated, real-world examples of Terraform modules, see [terraform-http-example](/examples/terraform-http-example) and [terraform-ssh-example](/examples/terraform-ssh-example).

 **WARNING**: This module and the automated tests for it deploy real resources into your AWS account which can cost you